raheelsayeed/concord-ios/README.md

 ### 1. Dependencies

-- [Add SMARTMarkeras][sm-install] to the build directory with its submodules
+- [Add SMARTMarkers][sm-install] to the build directory with its submodules
 - __Make sure these files are the project directory in Xcode__
     1. `ResearchKit.xcodeproj`
     2. `SMARTMarkers.xcodeproj`